Denise Low papers

 Monographs, chapbooks, serials, and other published materials have been removed from the manuscript collection and separately cataloged.
 They can be found in the KU libraries catalog by searching for "from the papers of Denise Low."

-Much of the 2018 addition to the collection came unfoldered.
-Where possible, processors retained Low's original organization when materials were in folders; otherwise, processors followed the existing collection organization.
+Much of the 2018 and some of the 2019 and 2020 additions to the collection came unfoldered.
+Where possible, Spencer staff retained Low's original organization when materials were in folders; otherwise, staff followed the existing collection organization.

 - Guide to the Denise Low Collection